NASA-AMMOS/3DTilesRendererJS/src/core/renderer/API.md

 { type: 'tiles-load-end' }

 // Fired when a tile content download begins.
-{ type: 'tile-download-start', tile: Tile, uri: string }
+{ type: 'tile-download-start', tile: Tile, url: string }

 // Fired when a tile's renderable content (model/scene) is created.
 // The `scene` type is engine-specific (e.g. `THREE.Group` in three.js).